armi.materials.material module

 getThermalExpansionDensityReduction(prevTempInC, newTempInC)[source]

-Return the factor required to update thermal expansion going from one temperature (in Celcius) to a new temperature.
+Return the factor required to update thermal expansion going from one temperature (in C) to a another.

 linearExpansion(Tk=None, Tc=None)[source]

-For void, lets just not allow temperature changes to change dimensions since it is a liquid it will fill its space.
+For fluids, lets just not allow temperature changes to change dimensions since it is a liquid it will fill its space.

 class armi.materials.material.SimpleSolid[source]